Simons Foundation & The BRAIN Initiative

 The Simons Foundation’s mission is to advance the frontiers of research in mathematics and the basic sciences.
 Its Simons Collaboration on the Global Brain (SCGB) aims to expand our understanding of the role of internal brain processes in order to discover the nature, role and mechanisms of the neural activity associated with cognition.
 SCGB investigators seek to identify and characterize general principles of neural coding and dynamics in order to uncover a mechanistic understanding of brain function.

-The Simons Foundation also supports other large-scale programs performing science consistent with that of the BRAIN Initiative: the Simons Foundation Autism Research Initiative, which supports basic research into the underlying causes of autism, and the neuroscience group of the Simons Foundation’s Center for Computational Biology, which aims to understand how the brain analyzes large and complex datasets streamed by sensory organs, combining experimental and theoretical approaches.
+The Simons Foundation also supports other large-scale programs performing science consistent with that of the BRAIN Initiative: the Simons Foundation Autism Research Initiative, which supports basic research into the underlying causes of autism, and the neuroscience group of the Flatiron Institute’s Center for Computational Biology, which aims to understand how the brain analyzes large and complex datasets streamed by sensory organs, combining experimental and theoretical approaches.

 About The Simons Foundation